I’ve found the best iPad Black Friday 2025 deals you’ll want to snap up

 All four of Apple’s iPads have been discounted in the lead-up to Black Friday

-If there’s anything worth picking up in the Black Friday 2025 sales, it’s tech from Apple.
-If you’re looking for a new tablet this Black Friday, the best deals can always be found on the tech giant’s coveted iPads, with prices frequently dropping to all-time lows.
+If there’s anything worth snapping up in the Black Friday 2025 sales, it’s tech from Apple.
+If you’re after a new tablet, this is the best time of year to find offers on the company’s coveted iPads, with prices often dropping to their lowest.

-What’s interesting about iPad Black Friday deals is that, unlike Apple’s latest iPhones, you can almost always find a discount on the company’s most recent models.
-The 11th-generation iPad, the iPad Air M3, iPad Mini 7 and even the all-new iPad Pro M5 have fallen in price this month, and they could fall even further the closer we get to Black Friday.
+For savvy shoppers, the best thing about iPad deals is that, unlike Apple’s latest iPhones, you can usually find money off the newest models.
+Already, the 11th-generation iPad Air M3, iPad Mini 7 and even the all-new iPad Pro M5 have dropped in price, and there’s still time for them to fall further as we speed towards Black Friday proper.

-You won’t find Black Friday deals at Apple itself.
-The best offers can usually be found at third-party retailers such as Currys, Argos and Amazon.
-Instead, Apple is likely to stick to its tradition of handing out gift cards in exchange for a purchase, something it does during the four days between Black Friday (28 November) and Cyber Monday (1 December).
-Last year, you could get a gift card worth up to £80 if you bought an iPad from the Apple Store.
+Sadly, you aren’t going to find Black Friday discounts at Apple itself.
+Third-party retailers such as Currys, Argos and Amazon will have the best discounts.
+That said, I’m expecting Apple to revive its gift-card promotion for 2025.
+In previous years, the company offered gift cards between Black Friday and Cyber Monday when you bought certain devices.
+In 2024, you could get up to £80 back when picking up an iPad from the Apple Store.
+The tech giant is expected to announce its gift card promotions later this week, and I’ll be keeping my eyes peeled.

 Best early Apple iPad Black Friday deals to shop now